Managing Pain: Beyond Drugs

 There are a number of non-drug tools for coping with pain.
 They can be used on their own or in combination with drug therapies.

-Some of the options her patients have found helpful include:
+Some of the options patients have found helpful include:

-- Physical therapy.
-"People can become immobile from being ill," says Rebold.
-"We'll do a physical therapy consult, and give the family some exercises to help the person do, and the case manager can assist.
-If you've been active before and now you're confined to bed, your body doesn't like that, and even just moving the hands and feet a little bit can really help."
+Physical therapy.
+If a person has been active before and is now confined to bed, even just moving the hands and feet a little bit can help.

 Ask the palliative care team or hospice in your area if they can provide you a referral for any of these forms of pain management.